-Avatar of Vengeance@lemmy.ml to Privacy@lemmy.mlEnglish · 2 days agoUnder British and UK Legislation anyone using or developing end-to-end encryption is now a “hostile actor”lemmy.mlimagemessage-square159linkfedilinkarrow-up1932arrow-down18file-text
+A🔻atar of 🔻engeance@lemmy.ml to Privacy@lemmy.mlEnglish · 2 months agoUnder British and UK Legislation anyone using or developing end-to-end encryption is now a “hostile actor”lemmy.mlimagemessage-square177linkfedilinkarrow-up1998arrow-down19file-text

-arrow-up1924arrow-down1imageUnder British and UK Legislation anyone using or developing end-to-end encryption is now a “hostile actor”lemmy.mlAvatar of Vengeance@lemmy.ml to Privacy@lemmy.mlEnglish · 2 days agomessage-square159linkfedilinkfile-text
+arrow-up1989arrow-down1imageUnder British and UK Legislation anyone using or developing end-to-end encryption is now a “hostile actor”lemmy.mlA🔻atar of 🔻engeance@lemmy.ml to Privacy@lemmy.mlEnglish · 2 months agomessage-square177linkfedilinkfile-text

 According to this legislation, using https is against the law.